Summary

 Nga Uri O Whiti Te Ra Mai Le Moana Trust

-• Currently employed by the Trust to work in the Community Hub, Le Malaga o Moanaroa in Porirua
+• Employed by the Trust to work in the Community Hub, Le Malaga o Moanaroa in Porirua.
+Unfortunately due to funding cuts, the trust is now operating on minimal services.

-• The Hub consists of four areas, Rainbow Community, Moana Creatives, Education and Community
+• The Hub consists of four pillars, Rainbow Community, Moana Creatives, Education and Community

 • My role as one of two Social Workers is to provide community services, develop programs for kaumatua (elders) and rangatahi (youth), work with our diverse community, and create accessible frameworks for best practice

-• Updated client/whanau documentation for accurate, compliant and current records
+• Update client/whanau documentation for accurate, compliant and current records

-• Educated clients/ whanau on available community resources, connecting them with essential services such as housing assistance, financial aid, or healthcare providers
+• Educate client/whanau on available community resources, connecting them with essential services such as housing assistance, financial aid, or healthcare providers

-• Advocated for clients to assure respected rights and wishes
+• Advocated for client/whanau to assure respected rights and wishes

 • Documented client progress and activities in accordance with the trust policies and procedures

-• Facilitated peer support groups to help clients/ whanau connect with others
+• Facilitated peer support groups to help client/whanau connect with others

-• Maintained regular contact with clients/ whanau by calling and visits in a neutral environment
+• Maintained regular contact with client/whanau by calling and visits in a neutral environment

-• Monitored clients'/ whanau progress and adapted plans to meet changing needs
+• Monitored client/whanau progress and adapted plans to meet changing needs

-• Assisted clients/ whanau with navigating and accessing social services such as housing and medical care
+• Assisted client/whanau with navigating and accessing social services such as housing and medical care

-• Helped clients/ whanau develop new coping mechanisms and techniques to encourage a positive outlook and practice for self
+• Helped client/whanau develop new coping mechanisms and techniques to encourage a positive outlook and practice for self

 • Promoted a culture of self-care and professional development among colleagues, fostering a supportive work environment that encouraged ongoing growth and learning